Heba-Atef99/Hospital_Management_System/README.md

 # Hospital_Management_System
 CSE 321: Software Engineering Project for 3rd Year CSE Ain Shams University Students ,Where Students Could Apply Software Engineering concepts on a real life project that can help any Hospital.
+Our Website can help patient to book Online appointments and tests,help Doctors do their Job and manage their records and help front desk .